Languages of New Zealand: Official languages

 New Zealand has three official languages: English (de facto), Māori and New Zealand Sign Language.

 Otago Law Professor Andrew Geddis explains the context of official languages:

 English is already a de facto official language, which may be used in any or all public or official contexts. (...)
-[W]e legislated [Māori] and sign language as being "official languages", in order to affirmatively grant the right to use them in particular, specified situations where they otherwise could not be used.
+[W]e legislated te reo [Māori] and sign language as being "official languages", in order to affirmatively grant the right to use them in particular, specified situations where they otherwise could not be used.
 This is not the case with English.
 It's simply a general, background cultural presumption in our particular society that this is the language of our government. (...)
 English is so much an "official language" that our law actually specifies in various places it must be used in place of any other.

 English

-English is the most common language, spoken by 95.4 percent of those who completed the relevant 2018 national census question.
-It has long been the predominant language and the de facto official language.
-It is the primary language used in parliament, government, the courts, and the education system.
-Its official status has been presumed and is not codified in statute.
+English is the most common language, with 95.4 percent of the population having conversational fluency, according to the 2018 census.
+It has been the dominant language since Pākehā became the majority in the 1860s.
+It is a de facto official language, and the primary language used in parliament, government agencies, the courts, and the education system.
+Its official status is presumed and not codified in statute, the same as in Australia, the United Kingdom and the United States.
 In 2018, New Zealand First MP Clayton Mitchell introduced a bill to parliament to statutorily recognise English as an official language.

 New Zealand English is mostly non-rhotic with the exception of the "southern burr" found principally in Southland and parts of Otago.
 It is similar to Australian English and many speakers from the Northern Hemisphere are unable to tell the two accents apart.
 In New Zealand English the short ⟨i⟩ (as in kit) has become centralised, leading to the shibboleth fish and chips sounding like "fush and chups" to the Australian ear.
 The words rarely and really, reel and real, doll and dole, pull and pool, witch and which, and full and fill can sometimes be pronounced as homophones.
 New Zealand English exhibits the near–square merger, so hair, hare, hear and here are sometimes homophones.
 Some New Zealanders pronounce the past participles grown, thrown and mown using two syllables, whereas groan, throne and moan are pronounced as one syllable.
 New Zealanders often reply to a question or emphasise a point by adding a rising intonation at the end of the sentence.
 New Zealand English has also borrowed words and phrases from Māori, such as haka (war dance), kia ora (a greeting), mana (power or prestige), puku (stomach), taonga (treasure) and waka (canoe).